saufik-ramadhan/simple-esp32-arduino-eviltwin/README.md

 <img src="https://user-images.githubusercontent.com/32341044/202444452-3e7c9ab0-1643-4996-8319-18b8c25544fa.jpg"></img><br>

-It uses an ESP8266 to attack a WiFi network using Deauther && || Evil-Twin AP method.
+It uses an ESP32 to attack a WiFi network using Deauther && || Evil-Twin AP method.

 ## FEATURES :
-* Deauthentication of a target WiFi access point
+* Deauthentication of a target WiFi access point `In development`
 * Evil-Twin AP to capture passwords with password verification against the og access point
-* It can do both attacks at the same time, no toggling of the deauther is required.
+* It can do both attacks at the same time, no toggling of the deauther is required. `In development`

 ## DISCLAIMER
 The source code given in this public repo is for educational use only and should only be used against your own networks and devices!<br>